Refill, Single use, recycle, trash

 What are plastics?

-A paperboard carton used to be coated in parafin, which is a petroleum wax.
-Now paperboard cartons are coated in polypropylene, which is a variation of parafin.
+A paperboard carton used to be coated in paraffin, which is a petroleum wax.
+Now paperboard cartons are coated in polypropylene, which is a variation of paraffin.
+A lot of clothing is made with polypropylene.
+This leads to micro-plastics, which is a whole other conversation.

 Water is used to drill for oil and in the plastics manufacturing process.
-This is only part of water conservation.
+Changing to a more eco friendly, less water intensive manufacturing process to produce a package, is only part of water conservation.

 The most water is used in the product itself